psyfreak/blockchain/part4/FlightSurety-master/README.md

 - Msg.sender change Contract A call Contract B (in contract b msg.sender is contract A and tx.origin is the original msg.sender of contract A, but what happens if the function in contract B calls another function in contract B (I assume the msg.sender remains (=contract A)))
   Am I right?
+- require Operational in app and data? imo the most secure and efficient variant
+-Is it better to return empty object/struct or throwing an error

 ### Deployment
 - initialization of airline can be done in deployment script, in contract ctor or via init function.